Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 #

 By comparison, 1Password’s plans and pricing look cheap.
-While none of 1Password’s plans are free, the lowest tier of the plan is only $2.99 per month for the Personal Plan, with a Family plan costing the same amount as Dashlane’s individual premium plan.
+While none of 1Password’s plans are free, the lowest tier of the plan is only $2.39/mo Individual, with a Family plan costing the same amount as Dashlane’s individual premium plan.
 1Password may not be free, but it’s still one of the best cheap password managers out there.

-Winner: 1Password takes the win thanks to excellent price for service, even without a free version.
+Winner: Dashlane takes the win thanks to an excellent price for service that includes a VPN.

 Dashlane vs. 1Password: Platform Compatibility